pyzahl/Gxsm4/README.md

 ## 4. How to report bugs

-Bugs should be reported to the GNOME bug tracking system.
+Bugs should be reported to the gitlab bug tracking system.
-(http://bugzilla.gnome.org, product gedit).
+(https://github.com/pyzahl/Gxsm4/issues).
 You will need to create an account for yourself.

 In the bug report please include: